giganttheo/giganttheo.github.io/_posts/2024-12-04-evaluating_lm_low_quality_refs.md

 The usefulness of an evaluation metric is assessed through a meta-evaluation on various benchmarks.
 These meta-evaluations consist of documents, human-written reference summaries, and system-generated summaries from a variety of systems.
 Each system-generated summaries are then graded by human evaluators.

-A good metric should correlate closely with human ratings of the system-generated summaries. this behavior is quantified by the system-level correlations between the metric and the human evaluations, indicating how well the metric aligns with human judgment.
+A good metric should correlate closely with human ratings of the system-generated summaries.
+This behavior is quantified by the system-level correlations between the metric and the human evaluations, indicating how well the metric aligns with human judgment.

 To assess how the reference quality impacts the system-level correlation with human evaluation, we need to define a method to artifically *decrease* the reference quality.
 We chose to gradually replace random references with *low quality* ones, using three random sentences from the document.